Renewable Electronic Energy Coin (REEC) Price Tops $0.0027 on Major Exchanges

-Renewable Electronic Energy Coin (CURRENCY:REEC) traded down 3.3% against the dollar during the 1 day period ending at 14:00 PM ET on January 9th.
-Renewable Electronic Energy Coin has a market capitalization of $1.16 million and approximately $55,545.00 worth of Renewable Electronic Energy Coin was traded on exchanges in the last day.
-One Renewable Electronic Energy Coin coin can now be purchased for $0.0027 or 0.00000007 BTC on cryptocurrency exchanges.
-During the last seven days, Renewable Electronic Energy Coin has traded down 46.2% against the dollar.
+Renewable Electronic Energy Coin (CURRENCY:REEC) traded up 1.4% against the U.S. dollar during the 1 day period ending at 21:00 PM ET on January 11th.
+Over the last week, Renewable Electronic Energy Coin has traded down 46.5% against the U.S. dollar.
+Renewable Electronic Energy Coin has a market capitalization of $1.15 million and $55,036.00 worth of Renewable Electronic Energy Coin was traded on exchanges in the last 24 hours.
+One Renewable Electronic Energy Coin coin can currently be purchased for approximately $0.0027 or 0.00000008 BTC on major exchanges.

 - Tixl (MTXLT) traded 3.5% lower against the dollar and now trades at $79.08 or 0.00215035 BTC.